-Wondering where to stay in Moorea, Tahiti?
-We’ve compiled this guide on how to choose the best hotels in each of the top destinations in Moorea!
+Wondering where to stay in Moorea, French Polynesia?
+This must-read guide covers how to choose the best hotels in each of the top destinations in Moorea!

-While Tahiti may not be the most inexpensive destination, accommodation options in Moorea completely depends on your expectations and budget.
+While French Polynesia may not be the most inexpensive destination, accommodation options in Moorea completely depends on your expectations and budget.
 So, with every trip style in mind, here are my recommendations for where to stay and the best hotels in Moorea, French Polynesia.

-Best Places to Stay in Moorea, Tahiti (For Every Budget)
+Best Places to Stay in Moorea, French Polynesia

-A village on the northeast side of Moorea, Maharepa is a prime location due to its proximity to Cook’s Bay and the Gulf of Moorea.
+A village on the northeast side of Moorea, Maharepa is the best place to stay for its proximity to Cook’s Bay and the Gulf of Moorea.
 The village is also home to an assortment of restaurants, shopping centers, grocery stores, cute souvenir shops, a bank, and even two post offices.

 Maharepa is where I stayed during my time on the island, and I loved that all the amenities were so close by that I only needed a car when I wanted to check out more of the island.